Axel-ex/Spiderbot/README.md

 * Connect your **5V 3A+ power supply** + terminal to the V+ terminal on the PCA9685.
 This powers the servos.
 * Connect the power supply - terminal to the GND terminal on the PCA9685.
 * **Important:** Ensure the ESP32's GND is also connected to the power supply's GND to create a common ground reference.
-Do not power the servos from the esp32 and use a dedicated power supply!!

 #### Servo Connections